mapbender/mapbender-starter/CONTRIBUTING.md

 ```
 * Create [pull-request]

-Wait for the answer.
-We will checkout and review you code, to get merge it in.
+Then please wait for the feedback.
+We will check it out and review your code to merge it in the branch.

 ### Bug fix branch

-It's mandatory to use "hotfix/" prefix in branch name.
+It's mandatory to use "hotfix/" prefix in your branch name.

 Example: